-Bruno Silva is currently the leader of the Therapeutic Tools and Methods group at INL.
+Bruno Silva is currently a staff researcher in the Nanomedicine group at INL.
 Dr. Silva focuses his research in the areas of Soft Matter and Gene and Drug Delivery.
-In particular, a major effort is devoted to the development of novel microfluidic-based methods to tailor with high accuracy the structure-function of soft self-assembled nanoparticles for gene and drug delivery, and improve their efficacy in therapeutic applications.
+In particular, a major effort is devoted to the development of novel microfluidic-based methods to tailor with high accuracy the structure-function of soft self-assembled nanoparticles for gene and drug delivery and improve their efficacy in therapeutic applications.

 Bruno Silva holds a PhD (2009) in Chemistry from the University of Porto, Portugal, where he worked in the topics of Physical Chemistry, Soft Matter and Colloidal Science.
 He focused on the phase behavior and nanostructure of self-assembled surfactant systems, using small-angle neutron scattering (SANS) as the main characterization tool.
 As a Marie Curie postdoctoral fellow at the University of California Santa Barbara, USA, and Lund University, Sweden, he worked on the structural control of cationic liposome-DNA nanoparticles (also known as CL-DNAs or lipoplexes) and on the development of microfluidic devices with in-situ small-angle x-ray scattering (SAXS) for studies of soft matter under flow and out-of-equilibrium conditions.

 - Bruno F.B.
 Silva, Carlos Rodríguez-Abreu and Neus Vilanova.